Introduction

 • set PATH="C:\Program Files\NASM;%PATH%"

-If the above cases apply, then the crate provided prebuilt NASM objects will be used for the build.
-To prevent usage of prebuilt NASM objects, install NASM in the build environment and/or set the variable AWS_LC_SYS_PREBUILT_NASM to 0 in the build environment to prevent their use.
+To prevent usage of prebuilt NASM objects, install NASM in the build environment and/or set the variable AWS_LC_SYS_PREBUILT_NASM to 0 in the build environment.

 About prebuilt NASM objects